Skip to Main Content

 What's different about spatial computing

-If the main (theoretical) function of AR in manufacturing was to overlay digital displays on a physical reality, the main function of spatial computing (as of right now) is to experience data in three dimensions.
+Now, to home in on the manufacturing use case: If the main (theoretical) function of AR in manufacturing was to overlay digital displays on physical reality, the main function of spatial computing (as of right now) is to experience data in three dimensions.

-As you can imagine, that changes the conversation about how and where to apply this technology in a manufacturing setting: rather than focusing on the factory floor, we’re now looking at what's possible for workers who currently spend a lot of time in labs, offices, or any location that requires significant data analysis.
+As you can imagine, that changes the conversation about how and where to apply this immersive technology in a manufacturing setting: rather than focusing on the factory floor, we’re now looking at what's possible for workers who currently spend a lot of time in labs, offices, or any physical space that requires significant data analysis.

 Rather than poring over specs on endless two-dimensional graphs and charts, spatial computing would let you experience those specs—hardness, elasticity, melting point, etc.—in three dimensions, so you might more easily compare them with established parameters.